Two-sided cells of Weyl groups and certain splitting Whittaker polynomials: Two-sided cells intersecting

 Coupled with the isomorphism

 from Proposition \ref{P:dual}, we get that

-The decomposition of $\Ind_{W(S)}^W \mbm{1}_{W(S)}$ into the irreducible representations of $W$ is essentially the problem of computing the Green's polynomial involving the Lusztig--Shoji algorithm (\cite{Spr76, Lus-CSV, Sho88}) and is a non-trivial problem, see also the recent work of D. Kim \cite{Kim18} for more explicit formulas.
-Thus, if $S \in \msc{P}(\Delta)$ is ``close" to $\emptyset$ or $\Delta$, then a direct computation of the decomposition of $\sigma_S$ using \eqref{E:exf1} or \eqref{E:exf2} is amenable; this will in turn determine $\mfr{C}^{\rm LR}(S)$ efficiently.
-However, it becomes complicated when the size of $S$ is big and comparable with that of $S^*$.
+The decomposition of $\Ind_{W(S)}^W \mbm{1}_{W(S)}$ into the irreducible representations of $W$ follows from (but is weaker than) a computation of the Green's polynomial involving the Lusztig--Shoji algorithm (\cite{Spr76, Lus-CSV, Sho88, Kim18}).
+Nevertheless, it is still a nontrivial problem.
+However, if $S \in \msc{P}(\Delta)$ is ``close" to $\emptyset$ or $\Delta$, then a direct computation of the decomposition of $\sigma_S$ using \eqref{E:exf1} or \eqref{E:exf2} is amenable; this will in turn determine $\mfr{C}^{\rm LR}(S)$ efficiently.